indralukmana/turbin3_Q3_indralukmana_capstone/docs/brief.md

 ### Success Criteria (Anchor Core - 2 Weeks)

-Successfully deliver production-grade `vault` and `nft-minter` Anchor programs, complete with exhaustive tests and professional documentation, within the 2-week timeframe.
-A clear demonstration script must validate the end-to-end flow:
+Successfully deliver production-grade `srs-vault` and `nft-minter` Anchor programs, complete with exhaustive tests and professional documentation, within the 2-week timeframe.
+A clear demonstration script must validate the end-to-end
-Initialize -> Check-in(s) -> Withdraw SOL -> Mint NFT.
-Success is measured by
+flow: Initialize Vault -> Check-in(s) -> Withdraw SOL -> Mint NFT.
+Success is
-the technical excellence and completeness of this core on-chain component.
+measured by the technical excellence and completeness of this core on-chain component.

-**Testing Approach Update:** The testing strategy will utilize Anchor's built-in testing framework, which leverages the Solana test validator.
-This approach simplifies the testing setup compared to alternatives.
+**Testing Approach Update:** The testing strategy will utilize modern Solana tooling including `vitest` with `@solana/kit` and `solana-kite` for integration testing, and Codama generated clients for instruction creation.
+This approach provides a more type-safe and modern testing experience compared to alternatives.
 While this framework is robust for testing core functionality, it does not natively support manipulating blockchain time.
-Therefore, comprehensive testing of time-based logic (e.g., precise check-in window validation) will be deferred to a future phase.
+Therefore, comprehensive testing of time-based logic (e.g., precise check-in window validation) will be deferred to a future phase when we implement more advanced simulation tools.
 The current focus will be on ensuring the core state transitions (Initialize, Check-in, Withdraw, Mint NFT) are correct under standard conditions.